cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

-When the parent process continues its operation, additional stack data is simply going to end up in what is -- from the parent's perspective, at least -- the unused portion of the stack.
+When the parent process continues its operation, additional stack data is simply going to end up in what is -- from the parent's perspective, at least -- the unallocated portion of the stack.
 It doesn't know that its stack pointer is pointing to the return address for `run_child()`, from its perspective, whatever is at that memory is semantically meaningless.

 This happens because even though `vfork()` shares the address space, it _does not_ share registers between the child and parent.
-Importantly, this means that the parent's stack pointer and frame pointer registers are still independent from those of the child.
-This also includes the instruction pointer register (which stores the next instruction to execute), and this is how the parent wakes up at `vfork()` instead of trying to continue from what the child has already done.
+Importantly, this means that the parent's stack pointer and frame pointer registers are still independent from those in the child.
+This independence extends to all registers, including the instruction pointer register (which stores the next instruction to execute), and this is how the parent resumes at `vfork()` instead of trying to continue from what the child has already done when it wakes up.

-While there might be some more stuff on the stack, the parent doesn't care: from its perspective what's contained in those addresses are just garbage and can be ignored or overwritten at will, and as such things just continue about their merry way.
+While there might be some more stuff on the stack, the parent doesn't care: from its perspective what's contained in those addresses is meaningless and can be ignored or overwritten at will, and as such things just continue about their merry way.

-All in all, despite standards ire, the whole thing is relatively safe.
+All in all, despite standards ire, the whole thing is pretty safe.

 ## Why do we block signals in both the parent and child?